-The Internal Audit function is led by the Group's General Manager of Risk and Internal Audit, with the skill sets, sufficient knowledge, experience, professional certifications, geographic reach and independence required to deliver an objective and value-adding assurance function to Bapcor, and to meet the requirements of the Internal Audit Charter.
+The Internal Audit function is led by the Group's Head of Internal Audit, Risk and Insurance, with the skills, knowledge, experience, professional certifications, geographic reach and independence required to deliver an objective and value adding assurance function to Bapcor, and to meet the requirements of the Internal Audit Charter.

 The Internal Audit function has strict accountability for the confidentiality and safeguarding of records and information, and is fully authorised to have free and unrestricted access to any and all of Bapcor's records, physical properties and personnel pertinent to carrying out any engagement.
-All Bapcor employees are required to assist in Internal Audit activity as part of their role and responsibility within the organisation.
+All Bapcor team members are required to assist in Internal Audit activity as part of their role and responsibility within the organisation.
 The Internal Audit function also has free and unrestricted access to Bapcor's Audit and Risk Committee.

 The Internal Audit function is independent of the external audit function, and remains free from interference by any element in the organisation, including matters of external audit selection, scope, procedures, frequency timing or report content.
-The Internal Audit function reports to the Audit and Risk Committee periodically and administratively (on a day to day basis) to the CFO, with rights of direct access to the Chair of the Audit and Risk Committee.
+The Internal Audit function reports to the Audit and Risk Committee periodically, and administratively (on a day to day basis) to the CFO, with rights of direct access to the Chair of the Audit and Risk Committee.